Authorization Letter to Collect Documents from Bank

 Provide supporting documents

-It is a good idea to include copies of your identification documents, such as a government-issued ID or passport, along with the authorization letter.
+It is a good idea to include copies of your identification documents, such as a government-issued ID or passport, along with the letter.
 This helps the bank verify your identity and enhances the credibility of the authorization.
 It also facilitates a smooth process.

 Double-check details